p3k22/BluetoothControllerOverLANClient/README.md

 *Prerequisites*

-To start, you’ll need to install the following driver on your Windows machine:
+To start, you’ll need to install the ViGEmBus driver on your Windows machine.

--
+I have also included the install within the "Drivers" folder with the release build

-   #ViGEmBus Driver:
+- ViGEmBus Driver:

       https://github.com/nefarius/ViGEmBus

-ViGEmBus Driver: Enables emulation of your Bluetooth GamePad on Windows, creating a flawless bridge between your Android device and PC.
+ViGEmBus Driver: Enables emulation of a GamePad on Windows.
+This allows the *GamePad Server* to convert the Bluetooth input into GamePad input.

 ---

 *Installation & Setup*

--
-    Download the Android client build from this repository and install it onto your Android device.
+- Download the *GamePad Client* release build from this repository and install it onto your Android device.

--
-    Download the latest Windows Server build from the BluetoothControllerOverLANServer repository and install it on your PC.
+- Download the *GamePad Server* release build for your Windows PC and install it.

        https://github.com/p3k22/P3k-Bluetooth-GamePad-Over-LAN-Server

-    Run the server on your PC, and let your Android app automatically find it over the network.
+- Run the *GamePad Server* on your PC, and let your Android *GamePad Client* automatically find it over the network.

-    Enjoy!
-Once connected, your Android device will behave like a native Bluetooth GamePad on your PC.
+🔥**Add an exception to allow the *GamePad Server* through your Firewall.
+Connections will be blocked otherwise**🔥

 ---

 🎉 You're All Set – Time to Game!

-Plug and play with your Android-powered controller for a fully immersive gaming experience right from your phone.

-Happy gaming!
+Once connected, your Android device will behave like a native Bluetooth GamePad on your PC.
+Enjoy!